Sierra Club Canada Foundation staff, listed in alphabetical order by last name:

-Gretchen Fitzgerald is our National Programs Director.
+Gretchen Fitzgerald is SCCF's National Programs Director.
 She has focused on environmental impacts of oil and gas and mining, volunteer engagement, and climate change.
 Having grown up in northern Newfoundland, Gretchen witnessed the impacts of the collapse of the cod fishery on her community and was drawn to marine biology and conservation ecology as a student at Dalhousie University.

 She has produced a report on the harpoon swordfish fishery, spearheaded activity on marine invasive species and ballast water management in Atlantic Canada.
 Gretchen has participated as an expert in numerous environmental assessments, including the Joint Panel Review for the Digby Quarry.
 In her spare time she loves getting out in the garden to grow veggies, birding, and baking really good treats for her family (although reportedly not enough of them!)

-Follow her on Twitter #GreenMission
+Follow her on Twitter @GreenMission

 Kristina Jackson, MSc

 Kristina also co-founded Classroom Nature, a charity providing hands-on science programs in economically disenfranchised schools.
-She says, “there are few things more rewarding than introducing nature to kids frequently excluded from field trips and guest speakers.”
+She says, “There are few things more rewarding than introducing nature to kids frequently excluded from field trips and guest speakers.”